GenderDysphoria/GenderDysphoria.fyi/public/en/physical-dysphoria.md

 It's okay if you don't need medical transition *at all*.
 Body feelings are not the be-all-end-all of transition.

-**Total body physical dysphoria is not a requirement to be transgender.
-AFABs do not have to hate their chest, AMABs do not have to hate their penis.
+**Total body physical dysphoria is not a requirement to be transgender. <abbr data-title="Assigned Female At Birth">AFABs</abbr> do not have to hate their chest, <abbr data-title="Assigned Male At Birth">AMABs</abbr> do not have to hate their penis.
 Every trans person's experience is different.
 All are valid.**

 ### Internalized Body Image Issues